janus-ssp/janus/docs/installation/upgrade.md

 This document provides instructions on how to upgrade your existing version of JANUS to the newest version.
 Note that these instructions assume that you are upgrading from the previouse version.

 ## v.1.17.4 to v.1.18.0
-    - Run the config converter: sudo bin/migrateConfig.
+- Run the config converter: ``sh sudo bin/migrateConfig``.
 This will automatically convert your existing phpconfig to a config and parameters file.

 ## v.1.16.0 to v.1.17.0
 - Configure a cache and logs dir in the config or create writable directories:
-        - app/cache
+- `app/cache`
-        - app/logs
+- `app/logs`

 For more info see: config-templates/module_janus.php

 ## v.1.15.0 to v.1.16.0
 - N.A.

 ## v.1.14.0 to v.1.15.0
 If you want the revision notes to be required ensure that there is